 Pneumococcal Vaccine Candidates

-Merck's 21-valent pneumococcal conjugate vaccine candidate V116 is designed for the prevention of IPD and pneumococcal pneumonia caused by 21 Streptococcus pneumoniae serotypes.
+Merck's 21-valent pneumococcal conjugate vaccine candidate V116 is designed to prevent IPD and pneumococcal pneumonia caused by 21 Streptococcus pneumoniae serotypes.
 The broad Phase 3 clinical program for V116 in vaccine-naïve and vaccine-experienced adults is planned to start in July 2022.

-Inventprise IVT-PCV-25 is an investigational 25 valent pneumococcal conjugate vaccine (PCV) designed to include the key strains that cause serious invasive diseases in children.
-IVT-PCV-25 is being developed by Inventprise in collaboration with non-profit global health organization PATH.
+Inventprise IVT-PCV-25 is an investigational 25 valent PCV designed to include the key strains that cause serious invasive diseases in children.
+IVT-PCV-25 is being developed by Inventprise in collaboration with the non-profit global health organization PATH.

 Pneumococcal Vaccine News For 2019 - 2022

-August 12, 2022 - Pfizer Inc. announced positive top-line results from its pivotal U.S. Phase 3 study (NCT04382326) in infants evaluating its 20-valent pneumococcal conjugate vaccine candidate.
-The 20vPnC elicited robust immune responses to all 20 serotypes meeting the statistical non-inferiority criteria for the co-primary objective after Dose 4 and demonstrated a favorable safety and tolerability profile similar to Prevnar 13®.
+August 12, 2022 - Pfizer Inc. announced positive topline results from its pivotal U.S. Phase 3 study (NCT04382326) in infants evaluating its 20-valent pneumococcal conjugate vaccine candidate.
+The 20vPnC elicited robust immune responses to all 20 serotypes meeting the statistical non-inferiority criteria for the co-primary objective after Dose 4 and demonstrating a favorable safety and tolerability profile similar to Prevnar 13®.